airpair/getting-started-with-pencilblue/post.md

 <h4>Install and Run PencilBlue</h4>
 <ol>
    <li>Once pencilblue-cli is installed, in the terminal, cd to the directory that you want the PencilBlue directory to install to.</li>
-   <li>Run pbctrl install [directory] where directory is the name of the folder you want PencilBlue to be installed to.
+   <li>Run `pbctrl install [directory]` where directory is the name of the folder you want PencilBlue to be installed to.
 Follow the instructions.</li>
-   <li>cd to the directory you installed PencilBlue to and run pbctrl start</li>
+   <li>cd to the directory you installed PencilBlue to and run `pbctrl start`</li>
    <li>You should now be able to navigate to your install of PencilBlue through the URL you specified in the install.</li>
 </ol>

 ## 3 Lets Build a Website with Pencilblue

+I this section we will build a website using pencilblue.
+If you've not read the first two sections, please move up and read.
+This esction is based on them.

+Now that we've gone through the process of installing all we need to build a website with pencilblue, let get build one.

+Open your terminal or command prompt and `cd` into your working directory (where you want the project code to reside).
+Run `pbctrl install hello-pencilblue`.

 ## 4 How to learn PencilBlue